Benevacantism: Denials by Benedict

 On the eve of the first anniversary of his resignation, Benedict wrote to La Stampa to deny speculation he had been forced to step down.
 "There isn't the slightest doubt about the validity of my resignation from the Petrine ministry", he wrote in a letter to the newspaper.
 "The only condition for the validity is the full freedom of the decision.
 Speculation about its invalidity is simply absurd", he wrote.
 In an interview on 28 February 2021, Benedict again repeated the legitimacy of his resignation.

 Legacy

 At least five Italian priests have been excommunicated over publicly expressing Benevacantism, as well as priests in Costa Rica, Spain, and California, and nuns in Spain and Texas.
 Carlo Maria Viganò, former Apostolic Nuncio to the United States, was excommunicated on 5 July 2024 for similar reasons.

 After Benedict's death on 31 December 2022, some former adherents to Benevacantism held to sedevacantism, while others considered Francis to be the pope.

+In April 2026, the theory attracted renewed attention following the request by petitioners to access the legal documents relevant to Benedict's resignation.
+The promoter of justice for Vatican City, Alessandro Diddi, denied the request, but the petition prompted the automatic creation of a file for the investigation.
+Commentators described this response as “a significant development in the ongoing debate over the 2013 resignation”.